MohamedLEGH/blockchain-racket/README.md

 	* Store the private key in a file

 #NICE TO HAVE

 * Test suite for all files

-* Transform curve,ecdsa,schnorr,base58 and bech32 into library

 * Reformat wallet to have a big private_to_address function
 	* Chose the address type (p2pkh,p2tr, ...)